subquery/documentation/docs/indexer/quickstart/quickstart_chains/base-sepolia.md

-# Base Seplia Quick Start
+# Base Sepolia Quick Start

 The goal of this quick start guide is to index all transfers and approval events from the [Wrapped ETH](https://sepolia.basescan.org/token/0xe377517b4d95555052346c789e5b2b1cf8e4189e) on Base Sepolia.